loliksamuel/Prometheus-Grafana_exercise_01/README.md

 1. Open browser : http://localhost:9100/
 2. click metrics
-3. refresh and see the change values
+3. refresh and see the change values of machine metrics. node exporter will export these metrics to prometheus there is an exporter for each service: mysql-exporter, node-exporter etc...

 ## Browse Prometheus - leading open source software for monitoring / alerting (built at SoundCloud in 2012)(prometheus.io)
 1. Open your browser :  http://localhost:9090